 But there are positive examples as well.
 Consumers are slowly learning about South Korea as one of the most important beauty trendsetters, not only in Asia, but the world.
 South Korea has now surpassed Japan as the model for Asian beauty, and as home-grown skincare and cosmetic brands such as Korean beauty firm AmorePacific expand overseas, they will owe much of their positive brand equity to this country of origin effect.
 Samsung has had a similar positive impact on the nation brand equity of Korea due to their rapid, global rise as a brand influencing the way global stakeholders view Korea.

-On the periphery of EU membership, Turkey has also become a country to watch as other nations in the region emerge from the Arab Spring and continue to struggle with conflict.
-Long held as a model of Islamic democracy and characterised as a hybrid of Middle Eastern and Western models, Turkey is gaining recognition as both a literal and figurative bridge between Europe and Asia.
+On the periphery of EU membership, Turkey has also become a country to watch as other nations in the region emerge from events like the Arab Spring and continue to struggle with local and regional conflicts.
+Long held as a secular state model based on democracy and characterised as a hybrid of Middle Eastern and Western models, Turkey is gaining recognition as both a literal and figurative bridge between Europe and Asia.
 When Tiger Woods hit a golf ball over Istanbul’s Bosporus Bridge as part of a publicity stunt for the Turkish Airlines Open, the media attention inadvertently raised and reinforced the profile of Turkey as a link between the two continents in the minds of many.
 With growth that has recently outpaced China’s, and inclusion in a new group of emerging nations called MINTs (Mexico, Indonesia, Nigeria and Turkey), it will be interesting to see just how much Turkey’s emerging brands can both contribute and gain from this association.

 Understanding where a brand originates is not as simple as it used to be.
 Today, a product can be designed in one country, manufactured in another by a brand based in a third country with strong cultural ties to a fourth country using resources sourced from dozens of other countries.
 So which origin component is most important or influential to consumers?